 One challenge when committing to any orthodontic care is how to stay confident in your appearance while wearing braces.
 If your child is about to celebrate a major milestone, you might wonder how ceramic braces compare to metal braces in terms of appearance and functionality.
 You may even wonder whether it's possible to change materials mid-way through the treatment.

 Get the facts on different types of braces, so you can decide – with the help of a dental professional – which look and functionality is best for your child.

-Metal braces typically consist of brackets placed on either the front or back of the teeth and wires that are tightened to help move the teeth and bite into correct and straighter alignment, per the American Dental Association.
+Metal braces typically consist of brackets placed on either the front or back of the teeth, and wires that are tightened to help move the teeth and bite into correct and straighter alignment, as per the American Dental Association.
 Metal braces are made of stainless steel brackets and wires that are a type of metal alloy, says the American Association of Orthodontics (AAO).
 They are adjusted with the help of ligatures or the rubber bands that attach the wires to the brackets.
 Traditional braces are comprised of brackets, wires and ligatures as the main parts, while self-ligating braces have clips instead of ligatures that hold the wires to the brackets.

 If your teen feels self-conscious and you want them to be confident and smile wide in photos, let them know that a metallic smile is normal.
 Many of their peers sport similar shiny grins.

-Keeping your teeth and mouth healthy are key to reducing the risk of staining, both on your teeth and if you (or your teen) chooses ceramic braces.
+Keeping your teeth and mouth healthy are key to reducing the risk of staining, both on your teeth and if you (or your teen) choose ceramic braces.
 For important photo occasions, white teeth keep your smile looking great with braces.